 - Develop a management approach with the goal of collaborating with consulting parties, stakeholders, and the public to ensure availability of future opportunities to access the Apache Leap SMA for dispersed recreation and traditional uses.
 Review travel management road designations to allow for motorized access to the Apache Leap SMA.
 Consider developing access "nodes" on the west and south sides of Apache Leap for future public access.
 These nodes would provide locations for non-motorized trail junctions and trailheads and could also be considered for parking areas if at a road terminus. - As opportunities arise, consider ways to integrate and develop non-motorized trails within the Apache Leap SMA.
 Review trail proposals as they are received from non-governmental organizations, local governments, and citizen initiatives and work with all consulting parties, stakeholders, and the public to ensure any future trail development is consistent with the purposes for which the Apache Leap SMA was designated.
-Consider existing and proposed non-motorized trails that are adjacent (e.g., the LOST [Legends of Superior Trails]) for connectivity to future proposed trails within the Apache Leap SMA. - Work with local non-governmental organizations, local governments, tribes, and recreation groups to establish sustainable rock climbing and bouldering expectations in the Apache Leap SMA.
+Consider existing and proposed non-motorized trails that are adjacent (e.g., the LOST [Legends of Superior Trail]) for connectivity to future proposed trails within the Apache Leap SMA. - Work with local non-governmental organizations, local governments, tribes, and recreation groups to establish sustainable rock climbing and bouldering expectations in the Apache Leap SMA.
 Develop an Apache Leap Special Management Area Climbing Management Plan in a manner consistent with the stated purposes of the Apache Leap SMA, as identified in the NDAA.

-Within the Climbing Management Plan, consider designating approaches to the escarpment from the west side, designating climbing routes, and prohibiting new bolting on select climbing routes to minimize environmental impacts.
+• Within the Climbing Management Plan, consider designating approaches to the escarpment from the west side, identifying existing and future climbing routes, and defining how climbing routes would be managed to minimize natural and cultural resource impacts.

-See the "Access" and "Recreation" sections, pages 45 and 50, respectively, in the EA for a detailed discussion of the effects the proposed management direction would have on access and recreation.
+See the "Access" and "Recreation" sections, pages 45 and 50, respectively, in the EA for a detailed discussion of the effects this management direction will have on access and recreation.